Post three of three, in section For Teachers

 Medicalisation

-Benefits: Focused on the individual’s immediate safety, medication can support a fast and reliable return to a stable baseline, can offer access to more traditional therapies, such as psychotherapy
+Benefits: Focused on the individual’s immediate safety, medication can support a fast and reliable return to a stable baseline and maintain mental health.
+This route can also offer access to more traditional therapies, such as psychotherapy

-Downsides: Dismisses and pathologises people’s experiences, misses important healing and integration opportunities, environments such as psychiatric wards can be damaging to people’s wellbeing and overall mental health
+Downsides: Dismisses and pathologises the content of people’s experiences, misses important healing and integration opportunities, environments such as psychiatric wards can be damaging to people’s wellbeing and overall mental health

 Shamanic or Spiritual

-Benefits: Typically a more holistic and open-minded approach, can support growth and healthy integration, can offer a framework for alternate experiences and paradigms, can offer a broader range of therapeutic modalities, such as body work
+Benefits: Typically a more holistic and open-minded approach, it can support growth and healthy integration, offer a framework for alternate experiences and paradigms, and offer a broader range of therapeutic modalities, such as body work

 Downsides: Can reify certain experiences or put them on a pedestal encouraging further delusions, is unregulated and risks taking people further away from recovery